 You will build relevant and current skills by studying actual cases facing the International Court of Justice and other international dispute settlement institutions.
 You will develop your argumentation abilities in moot courts, among other training methods and learn to apply your knowledge of the law to real-life situations.
-This academic, challenging English-taught LLM programme reflects the multidisciplinary research emerging from Utrecht Universitys Faculty of Law, Economics and Governance.
-The approach of the facultys research, and the PIL programme, is multi-dimensional: developments in public international law are best seen from a broad perspective.
+This academic, challenging English-taught LLM programme reflects the multidisciplinary research emerging from Utrecht University’s Faculty of Law, Economics and Governance.
+The approach of the faculty’s research, and the PIL programme, is multi-dimensional: developments in public international law are best seen from a broad perspective.
 You will develop general precepts pertaining to worldwide concerns and learn to apply these precepts to specific cases.

-Our Masters programme in Public International Law offers you active learning methods in which your own interests, ambitions and aims will guide your programme.
+Our Master’s programme in Public International Law offers you active learning methods in which your own interests, ambitions and aims will guide your programme.
 Your professors take a supportive role in this self-created, individualised approach to your studies.
 In the Capita Selecta modules and in your own specialisation, you will be trained in the essential skill of how to quickly deepen your knowledge in a current, specialised legal topic.
-From the very beginning, you will also take part in research and thesis training that prepares you to write your Masters thesis, the culmination of your LLM programme.
-If you have the drive to go the extra mile in your studies, there is the LLM Honour's Programme an additional honours programme for the best and most highly motivated students.
+From the very beginning, you will also take part in research and thesis training that prepares you to write your Master’s thesis, the culmination of your LLM programme.
+If you have the drive to go the extra mile in your studies, there is – the LLM Honour's Programme – an additional honours programme for the best and most highly motivated students.

 The Master in Public International Law at Utrecht University provides you with thorough and highly individualised training that will prepare you for a legal career in an international environment.
-Youll develop your academic and practical abilities through taking part in moot courts, visiting legal and professional organisations and undertaking research focused on your thesis.
+You’ll develop your academic and practical abilities through taking part in moot courts, visiting legal and professional organisations and undertaking research focused on your thesis.
 You will also learn to reflect critically on current legal dilemmas, both human and environmental, presented by our globalised and interdependent world.
 Whether you aim to build a career as a diplomat, attorney or policy officer in national government, research scientist, legal advisor in an NGO or governmental organisation, or attorney in the legal department of a multinational corporation business, you will learn to work effectively and ethically in the complex world of public international law.
 When you graduate from this programme, you will receive an LLM diploma.

 Scholarships, fellowships, and grants offered by Utrecht University, the Dutch government, and other organisations can help fund your studies at the university.
 You can begin your search for funding by reviewing the list below, which contains some of the scholarships and loans available to international students: